ritwikm14/banknifty-lstm-intraday-prediction/README.md

 # BANKNIFTY LSTM — Intraday Price Direction Prediction

-This repository implements a complete machine learning pipeline for predicting the next-minute price direction of BANKNIFTY using 1-minute OHLC data.
-The project demonstrates how to structure high-frequency financial time-series for sequence modeling using an LSTM classifier.
-The focus is analytical rather than predictive performance.
+This repository implements a complete machine-learning pipeline for predicting the next-minute price direction of BANKNIFTY using 1-minute OHLC data.
+The objective is to structure high-frequency financial data for sequence modeling and evaluate LSTM performance under short-horizon market noise.

 ---

 ## 1. Overview

-The pipeline performs the following steps:
+The pipeline includes:

-1. Load and preprocess 1-minute OHLC data
-2. Engineer features relevant to intraday movement
-3. Generate fixed-length sliding windows for sequence modeling
-4. Split data into train, validation, and test sets
-5. Normalize features
-6. Train an LSTM classifier
+- Data loading and preprocessing
+- Feature engineering
+- Sliding-window sequence generation
+- Train/validation/test splitting
+- Feature scaling
+- LSTM model training
+- Evaluation on hold-out data
-7. Evaluate performance and save the best model
+- Saving the best model checkpoint

-The objective is to evaluate whether short-horizon directional signal exists in price-based features.
+The focus is on analytical evaluation rather than trading performance.

 ---